Having a baby causes a lot of changes to your body, including how your breasts look or feel and what they’re producing. Here’s what to expect

 Primary breast engorgement happens when your breasts are full of milk and feel hard, tight or painful.
 Engorgement can also happen when your baby is older and you are not feeding as frequently (NHS, 2019c).

-Make sure your baby has a good latch and feeds on demand (when and for how long your baby wants to).
-If it’s still not eased by doing this, try expressing (Mangesi and Zakarija-Grkovic, 2016).
+If you are breastfeeding, make sure your baby has a good latch and feeds on demand (when and for how long your baby wants to).
+If your breast engorgement is still not eased by doing this, try expressing a little milk (Mangesi and Zakarija-Grkovic, 2016).

 Blocked milk ducts

-Frequent feeding from the affected breast, massaging the lump towards the nipple and warm flannels or showers can help (NHS Choices, 2016a).
+Frequent feeding from the affected breast, massaging the lump towards the nipple and warm flannels or showers can help (NHS, 2019c).

-This page was last reviewed in February 2018.
+This page was last reviewed in November 2021.